hovel/pybbm/docs/settings.rst

 PYBB_DISABLE_NOTIFICATIONS
 ..........................

-Users won't be able to subscribe to topics and alread subscribed users won't receive notifications anymore when a post is added / updated.
+Users which have subscribed to a topic won't receive notifications but still be able to subscribe to topics.
+See ``PYBB_DISABLE_NOTIFICATIONS`` to disable topic subscription too.
+This is usefull if you want to to use your own notification system for e.g.
 Default to ``False``.

 PYBB_USE_DJANGO_MAILER
 ......................